-Indianapolis in 3 Days for Seniors - Newfields (Indianapolis Museum of Art) & 100 Acres sculpture park
+Indianapolis in 3 Days - Newfields (Indianapolis Museum of Art) & 100 Acres sculpture park

 A relaxed, accessible 3-day plan in Indianapolis designed for seniors: short transfers, step-free access where possible, frequent rests, calm dining, and indoor options in case of spring weather.
 Pace allows time to rest between attractions and uses well-known, senior-friendly venues.